-A colourful jelly cake will make your children smile – especially on International Children’s Day :).
-A delicate no-bake cheesecake with different colour jellies.
-Or maybe you can even add fruit?
-I can assume that for many of you from Poland, this would have been your childhood cake.
-It’s so simple to make and refreshing.
-It’s perfect for England’s gorgeous heat right now; try it out :).
+A colourful jelly cake that will make children smile – especially on International Children’s Day.
+A delicate no-bake cheesecake layered with vibrant jelly colours.
+You can even add fresh fruit if you like!
+For many people from Poland, this is a nostalgic childhood cake.
+It’s simple to make, refreshing and perfect for warm summer days – give it a try.

 Ingredients for the base:

-• round sponge cakes to line the bottom of the cake tin
+- round sponge cakes (ladyfinger-style biscuits or sponge rounds), to line the base of the cake tin

 Ingredients for cheesecake batter with jellies:

-Dissolve the 3 coloured jellies in half the amount of water recommended on the packaging (dissolve each jelly in 250 ml of boiling water instead of 500 ml).
-Cool and pour into small containers lined with cling film, then chill in the refrigerator.
-After the jellies have been set, remove them from the containers (by pulling the cling film up) and cut them into cubes that are about 1 cm.
+Dissolve the 3 coloured jellies in half the amount of water recommended on the packaging (use 250 ml of boiling water for each jelly instead of 500 ml).
+Leave to cool, then pour into small containers lined with cling film and chill in the refrigerator until set.
+Once firm, lift them out using the cling film and cut into cubes about 1 cm in size.

-Make the cheesecake batter: dissolve 2 lemon jellies in half the amount of water recommended on the packaging (i.e. use 500 ml of boiling water in total).
-Completely cool down so that the jelly sets slightly.
-Be careful not to set the jelly fully; it should be liquid in consistency.
+Prepare the cheesecake filling: dissolve the 2 lemon jellies in half the amount of water recommended on the packaging (use 500 ml of boiling water in total).
+Leave to cool until slightly thickened but still pourable – do not let it set completely.

-Take out of the fridge, cut and serve.
+Decorate with the remaining jelly cubes and fruit.
+Remove from the fridge, slice and serve.
 Store in the refrigerator.

 Enjoy!